nkolban/duktape-esp32/docs/classes.md

-   apMac - The MAC address of our access point interface. staMac - The MAC address our station interface. country - The country code in effect.
+   apMac - The MAC address of our access point interface. staMac - The MAC address our station interface. country - The country code in effect. apIP - The IP Address of the access point interface. staIP - The IP Address of the station point interface.
 }
 ```